truenas/documentation/content/SCALE/GettingStarted/Configure/_index.md

 - data storage solution
 ---

-This section provides instructions for users that are configuring TrueNAS SCALE for the first time.
+This section provides instructions for users that are configuring TrueNAS for the first time.

 {{< enterprise >}}
-TrueNAS SCALE Enterprise customers should contact iXsystems Support for assistance with the initial set up and configuration of their systems.
+TrueNAS Enterprise customers should contact iXsystems Support for assistance with the initial set up and configuration of their systems.

 {{< expand "Contacting iX Support" >}}
 {{< include file="/static/includes/iXsystemsSupportContact.md" >}}